jovank2001/Projects/Automation/README.md

 ## 2. Features

 ### Design Methodology
 In order to locate the plates coming down the assembly line, new frames from top down cameras are subtracted from previous frames.
-The results of this subtraction are then analyzed, if a plate is coming down the assembly line the difference between the two frames will show up as the plate since the backgound are for the most part static.
+The results of this subtraction are then analyzed, if a plate is coming down the assembly line the difference between the two frames will show up as the plate since the backgound is for the most part static.

 ### Moviepy Methods
 Using functions: